 They further made us know that the future they look to build is in laundry and dry-cleaning business, but before then, they won’t mind using their hands to wash and do other chores for people to understand the trade and also save up for their big business.

 I was extremely moved by the fact that they saw dignity in labour.
 I know you will agree with me that many of their colleagues will rather finish their first degree and join the unemployment statistics than beg random people for clothes to wash.
 Worst still, others will result to internet fraud, sexual immorality or street begging than stoop that low to doing menial jobs.

-This changed the existing narrative that domestic staff are mostly evil.
+This changes the existing narrative that domestic staff are mostly evil.
 It is not necessarily so.
 I am very sure there are many people like these two young ladies, who see dignity in labour.
 People who are honest and hardworking, people who will not engage in societal vices no matter how enticing they might look, which you can employ as domestic staff.

-All you need to do to recognise these good ones is to verify them to be sure they are part of the microscopic few honest and hardworking ones.
+All you need to do to recognise these good ones is to verify them to be sure they are part of the few honest and hardworking ones.
 On that, we at Background Check International can help you with.

 Verify your domestic staff to separate the good ones from the bad.